PhilBrockman/ModelAssistedLabel/README.md

 # these images have already had the images labeled and verified by a human
 labeled_images   = "Image Repo/labeled/Final Roboflow Export (841)"

-# this is a folder that contains images that need to be labeled
+# one of the sets of unlabeled images
 unlabeled_images = "21-3-22 rowing (200) 7:50-12:50"
 ```